hamelsmu/oauth-tutorial/README.md

 # Make Static Sites Private With OAuth For Free

-> Like GitHub Pages, but you choose who can see it without usernames & passwords
+Like GitHub Pages, but you choose who can see it without usernames & passwords :magic_wand: :tophat: :rabbit:

 ## Background